Survival models and health sequences: Parameter estimation

 for some $q\times q$ matrix $\Sigma$, maximum-likelihood estimation is straightforward.
 But separability is a strong assumption implying that temporal correlations for all health variables have the same pattern, including the same decay rate, which may not be an adequate approximation.
 Nevertheless, this may be a reasonable starting point.

 The second stage requires all health records to be aligned at their termini.
 Accordingly, a record that is right censored ($T_i > c_i$) cannot be properly aligned.
-The simplest option is to ignore censored records entirely in the second stage, on the grounds that their information content is limited, and the estimating equations based complete records remain unbiased.
+If the complete records are sufficiently numerous, the simplest option is to ignore censored records in the second stage, on the grounds that the estimating equations based on complete records remain unbiased.
 This conclusion follows from the fact that the second factor is the conditional distribution given survival time.
 Thus, provided that the censoring mechanism is a selection based on patient survival time, the estimating equations derived from complete records are unbiased.
-For this purpose, it is not necessary that $Z$ and $T$ be independent.
-The inclusion of censored records is thus more a matter of statistical efficiency than bias, and the information gained may be disappointing in view of the additional effort required.
+The inclusion of censored records is thus more a matter of statistical efficiency than bias, and the information gained from incomplete records may be disappointing in view of the additional effort required.